When is the data report due?

 Do not report employed students whose tuition was fully paid by their employer.

-Do not report students funded solely by DVR, DSB, DDD or the Department of Labor and Industries.
+Do not report students funded solely by the Division of Vocational Rehabilitation, the Department of Services for the Blind, DDD, or the Department of Labor and Industries.
 However, you must report students funded by WIA dollars through WorkSource.

 If your organization is a private, non-profit that provides full scholarships for some students, do not report on those students whose tuition was fully paid by the scholarship.

 What if I do not have any students to report this year?

 You still need to log in to the Data Reporting System to let us know.
 There an option in the system that lets you tell us that you had no students and provide a reason why.